 Common applications of The Power of Apathy are usually done in circumstances too immense for a character to realistically overcome.
 Perhaps the protagonist is facing against The Horde spanning infinite legions, or a giant, indestructible Kaiju parent who just won't let me hang out with my cool new friends cause he is, like, a total b-word!
 What is the solution?
 Just Ignore It.
 And not just ignore it; get on with your life and find something better to do.
-The armies and the monsters will get frustrated getting your attention and either go home disappointed, or the apathy with physically hurt them as a Literal Metaphor.
-Because of this, The Power of Apathy is a power usually Played for Laughs.
+The armies and the monsters will get frustrated getting your attention and either go home disappointed or the apathy will physically hurt them as a Literal Metaphor.
+Because of this, The Power of Apathy is a power usually Played for Laughsnote .
 The times it is not is usually to counter those empowered by Clap Your Hands If You Believe.
 Compare Sheathe Your Sword, which involves winning by deliberate inaction rather than apathy per se, and Safety in Indifference for characters who are deliberately (and usually unsuccessfully) trying to invoke the trope.
 They may sing an Ode to Apathy while doing it.